Old Order Mennonite: Adherents

 According to C. Henry Smith, who wrote in 1908, all Old Order Mennonite groups counted "hardly more than two thousand members".
 In 1957 the total number of members of all Old Order Mennonite groups was 5,800 members in 44 congregations.
 For the year 2001 Kraybill and Hostetter give the number 16,478 for the membership of "all Old Order Mennonites groups" in the USA.
 According to the Global Anabaptist Mennonite Encyclopedia in 2002 there were approximately 17,000 baptized Old Order Mennonite members in the USA and 3,000 in Canada.

 There were more than 27,000 adult, baptized members of Old Order Mennonites in North America and Belize in 2008/9.
-The total population of Old Order Mennonites groups speaking Pennsylvania German was about 43,000 in 2015, which indicates that the total population of all Old Order Mennonites groups, including those who have lost the language or are in the process of losing it, was roughly between 60,000 and 70,000 in 2015.
+The total population of Old Order Mennonites groups speaking Pennsylvania German was about 43,000 in 2015, which indicates that the total population of all Old Order Mennonite groups, including those who have lost the language or are in the process of losing it, was roughly between 60,000 and 70,000 in 2015.
 Under the condition that the annual growth is 3.7 percent, this would result in a total Old Order Mennonite population of about 72,000 to 84,000 in 2021.